TakeScoop/SwiftyRSA/README.md

 ## Alternate digest algorithms

-SHA1 is the default digest algorith, but alternate algorithms can be specified by supplying a value for the `digestMethod`
+SHA1 is the default digest algorithm.
+Alternate algorithms can be specified by supplying a value for the `digestMethod`
 parameter:

 ```